Inside: Simple Steps to Build Character with Books

 We hope you notice the word “together” in this first step.
 That’s important.
 This is not about assigning books to your kids and asking comprehension questions.
 We can’t emphasize this enough.

 Be a partner in the process.
-The impact of your efforts will be tenfold if you do it together.
+The impact of your efforts will be greater if you do it together.

 Where to begin?
 We suggest you start by choosing a character trait to be intentional about for a short time.
 The goal isn’t to pick a trait you see most lacking in your children.
 Instead, focus on inspiring them in an intentional way.